dtcooper/tomato/README.md

 - [ ] Way to parse filename into rotator, start/end date
 - [ ] Export all audio assets as zip
   - [ ] Import as well (have to be careful with different `protocol.json:protocol_version`)
-- [ ] Custom UI labels unused labels that play every N times (ie for telling the DJ to do something)
 - [ ] Add configurable silence between ads
 - [ ] Client "Demo mode", requiring no backend with demo assets.
 - [x] Button to play an asset from a specific rotator (on Stream Deck too).